PrajithPrasath/YouTube-Data-Harvesting/README.md

 **YouTube-Data-Harvesting**<br>
-YouTube Data Harvesting and Warehousing using jupyter notebook,VS Code,pymysql,MongoDB and Streamlit
+YouTube Data Harvesting and Warehousing using jupyter notebook,VS Code,pymysql,MongoDB and Streamlit<br>

 **Overview**<br>
 This project focuses on harvesting data from YouTube channels using the YouTube API, processing the data, and warehousing it.
 The harvested data is initially stored locally in a MongoDB database as documents and is then converted into SQL records for in-depth data analysis.
-The project's core functionality relies on the Extract, Transform, Load (ETL) process.
+The project's core functionality relies on the Extract, Transform, Load (ETL) process.<br>

 **Key Features**<br>
 -Harvest data from YouTube channels using the YouTube API.<br>